parksooojae/parksooojae/README.md

-Hi i am chris and i like to break things
+I like to break things